Ruitulyu/KAS-Analyzer/index.md

 ```
    download        Downlaod the index of reference genome for aligners (bowtie2, bwa).
    build           Build the index of reference genome for aligners (bowtie2, bwa).
-   install         Install and check the 'KAS-pipe2' conda environment; check the installation of tools.
+   install         Install and check the 'KAS-Analyzer' conda environment; check the installation of tools.
-   uninstall       Uninstall the 'KAS-pipe2' conda environment.
+   uninstall       Uninstall the 'KAS-Analyzer' conda environment.
-   activate        Activate the 'KAS-pipe2' conda environment.
+   activate        Activate the 'KAS-Analyzer' conda environment.
-   deactivate      Deactivate the 'KAS-pipe2' conda environment.
+   deactivate      Deactivate the 'KAS-Analyzer' conda environment.
 ```
 ### Fastqc
 ```